University Club of Albany: Membership and amenities

-The University Club now admits women as members.
-Applicants must still have graduated from a recognized college or university, although some memberships have been set aside for those who have not.
-Prospective members must be sponsored by two members and meet with the membership committee before being approved by the board.
+The University Club eventually began to admit women as members.
+Applicants generally needed to have graduated from a recognized college or university, although some memberships have been set aside for those who have not.
+Prospective members needed to be sponsored by two members and meet with the membership committee before being approved by the board.

-There are several classes of membership.
-The primary one is resident membership, for those who live in the counties that constitute the greater Capital District (Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady and Schoharie counties).
-Those residents who live close enough to the club (the Albany neighborhoods of Center Square/Hudson–Park, Mansion, Washington Park or Park South) to be eligible for neighbor memberships pay the lowest fees and dues.
+There were several classes of membership.
+The primary one is resident membership, for those who live in the counties that constitute the greater Capital District which includes Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady and Schoharie counties.
+Those residents who lived close enough to the club, the Albany neighborhoods of Center Square/Hudson–Park, Mansion, Washington Park or Park South, were eligible for neighbor memberships and paid the lowest fees and dues.
 Non-resident members also pay less.
-There are also joint memberships for married couples, clergy and corporate memberships and junior memberships for those under 35.
+There were also joint memberships for married couples, clergy and corporate memberships and junior memberships for those under 35.

-Members are able to take advantage of the club's dining facilities, which come without a monthly minimum.
-They also have access to a billiards room and bowling alley.
-The latter hosts both open bowling and league nights.
-Free Wi-Fi is available throughout the building.
-Members also get reciprocal privileges at over a hundred other private clubs throughout the country.
+Members were able to take advantage of the club's dining facilities, which came without a monthly minimum.
+They also had access to a billiards room and bowling alley.
+The latter hosted both open bowling and league nights.
+Free Wi-Fi was available throughout the building.
+Members also got reciprocal privileges at over a hundred other private clubs throughout the country.